mesosphere/dcos-docs-site/pages/1.8/administration/installing/ent/custom/troubleshooting/index.md

             **Note:** Running this command in multi-master configurations can take up to 10-15 minutes to complete.
 If it doesn't complete after 10-15 minutes, you should carefully review the `journalctl -flu dcos-exhibitor` logs.

-1. Verify whether you can ping the DNS Dispatcher (`ready.dcos-net`).
+1. Verify whether you can ping the DNS Dispatcher (`ready.spartan`).
 If not, review the DNS Dispatcher service logs: ﻿⁠⁠⁠⁠

     ```bash
-    journalctl -flu dcos-net
+    journalctl -flu dcos-spartan
     ```

 1. Verify that you can ping `⁠⁠⁠⁠leader.mesos` and ﻿⁠⁠⁠⁠`master.mesos`.
 If not: